Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 Think the media is going to write stories how great the Republicans are?

-Think the media is going to write stories how reasonable the Republicans are?
+Think the media is going to write stories, how reasonable the Republicans are?

 No.

-They're going to continue to write stories if you sh if you if you say a word, we're going to cream you.
+If you say a word, we're going to cream you.

-I guess, you know, we have a caller now and then, occasionally, any not specific, but people will call here now and then and make it clear that in their mind, we will never ever win until the media finally sees the light and promotes our view of things.
+I guess, you know, we have a caller now and then, occasionally, not specific, but people will call here now and then and make it clear that in their mind, we will never ever win until the media finally sees the light and promotes our view of things.

-Because if I were, this program would have ended about 23 years ago.
+I am just so thankful that I am not in that prison because if I were, this program would have ended about 23 years ago.

 You would not have found it worth listening to.